 4. application of knowledge

 5. resource management (considered for exempt positions) and environmental elements (considered for non-exempt positions).

 Job Facts are usually obtained by descriptions provided through the completion of position questionnaires (PQ) and, at times, by direct interviews with employees and supervisors.
 The PQ is the source document utilized to re-evaluate a position.
 Two PQ committees (exempt and non-exempt) have been appointed by the relevant President Cabinet's member to review PQs submitted for re-evaluation.
 These peer advisory committees are made up of employees representing a cross section of the relevant college community.

 The PQ review process is to be used for evaluating newly created positions, recently vacated positions and positions that evolve over time as an employee's responsibilities change to meet departmental needs.

-Revise the PQ (add new duties & responsibilities and delete obsolete duties & responsibilities)
+Revise the PQ (add new duties and responsibilities and delete obsolete duties and responsibilities)

 Indicate changes from the old PQ to the revised PQ

 Include employee and supervisor comments, and signatures and request for review